Stability conditions for polarised varieties: -critical metrics on asymptotically -stable manifolds

 Let $Jv$ be the real holomorphic vector field inducing the $S^1$-action on $\X$ preserving $\omega_{\X}$, and define a function $h$ on $\X$ by so that $\dot\psi_0 = h$.
 The form $\omega_{\X}$ restricts to an $S^1$-invariant K\"ahler metric $\omega_0$ on $\X_0$.

 \begin{lemma}\cite[Equation 2.1.4]{gauduchon} The function $h$ restricted to $\X_0$ is a Hamiltonian function with respect to $\omega_0$. \end{lemma}

 Note that $\omega_{\X}$ is merely a K\"ahler form on each fibre, hence not actually a symplectic form on $\X$; nevertheless, one could call $h$ the Hamiltonian even in this situation.
-In the below we will also use the related property that see \cite[Example 4.26]{szekelyhidi-book}.
+In what follows we will also use the related property that see \cite[Example 4.26]{szekelyhidi-book}.
 We can now relate the $Z$-energy to the algebro-geometric invariants of interest.

 \begin{proposition} We have equalities \end{proposition}

 \begin{proof} The second equality is an immediate consequence of our definition of $E_Z$ through Deligne functionals and Lemma \ref{slope-formula}, using that which is analogous to the fact used in Lemma \ref{integral-vanishes}.
 To prove the first equality, unravelling the definition of $\tau$ and the variational formula for $E_Z$ proven in Proposition \ref{euler-lagrange-derivation} with $\omega_t = \beta(t)^*\omega_{\X}|_{X=\X_1}$ we see that where we have used that $\frac{d}{dt}\omega_t = i\ddbar \beta(t)^*h$ by Equation \eqref{second-equation}.
 But which converges to $\int_{\X_0} h\Ima(e^{-i\phi}\tilde Z(\omega_{0}))\omega_{0}^n$ as $t \to 0$, proving the result.\end{proof}